 In this section we describe and analyze the processes surrounding state takeover in New Orleans through the following research questions: 1) How did reunification change the key roles and responsibilities in New Orleans?
-We describe the governance structure post-reunification and compare it with the structure before and after the state takeover.
+We describe the governance structure post-reunification and compare it with the structure before and during the state takeover.
 2) What were the political pressures and strategies that shaped the return of local control in New Orleans?
-We outline the role of education reformers on influencing the return of local control, and the role politics played in reunification.
-Finally, 3) How did the transition to local control impact district operations and student outcomes?
+We outline the role of education reformers in influencing the return of local control, and the role politics played in reunification.
+3) How did reunification impact relationships between key stakeholders and district operations?
 We share perceptions from school leaders and community stakeholders about how coordination, communication, and trust post-reunification compares to similar relationships between schools, the community, and the district before reunification.
-We also compare student outcomes in New Orleans schools to those in other districts in the state to examine whether reunification affected student learning and achievement.
+Finally, 4) How did reunification impact student outcomes?
+We compare student outcomes in New Orleans schools to those in other districts in the state to examine whether reunification affected student learning and achievement.